The Machame Route with Crater Camp

 A short, but fun, day starting with a scramble to the top of the Great Barranco Wall.
 We then traverse over scree to the Karanga Valley (3930m) beneath the icefalls of the Heim, Kersten and Decken Glaciers.
 We will stay overnight at Karanga campsite.

 We leave Karanga campsite behind to meet the junction connecting with the Mweka descent trail.
-From here we continue up to Barafu Camp.
-You have now completed the Southern Circuit, which offers views of the summit from many different angles.
-At camp, we can rest, enjoy dinner, and prepare for the summit day.
-The two peaks of Mawenzi and Kibo are to be clearly seen from this position.
+From here we continue up through Barafu Camp and beyond up to higher Kosovo Camp.
+Many groups camp at Barafu before the summit, but we opt for Kosovo as it's a better position for a summit push.
+Here we can rest, enjoy dinner, and prepare for the summit day.
+The camp offers amazing views of the summit and the two peaks of Mawenzi and Kibo.

 You will be woken around 07:00.
 We start our trek to the summit between the Rebman and Ratzel glaciers through heavy scree up to Stella Point on the crater rim.
 This is the most mentally and physically challenging part of the trek.
 At Stella Point (5732m), we will stop for a short rest.
 We are now only an hour away from the summit, Uhuru Peak (5895m), the highest point on Mount Kilimanjaro and the continent of Africa.
 After celebrating with a few summit photos, we begin our descent into Kibo Crater to camp for the night.
 The scenery is breathtakingly unbelievable and depending on the time of year, you will see the fast-receding glaciers set amidst either sandy, desert or snowy conditions.